Statistical model for collisions and recollisions of inertial particles in mixing flows: Caustic contribution

 \section{Caustic contribution}

 \seclab{collision_caustics}

-If the $\st$-dependence of the collision rate were determined by clustering only, it would peak for a value of $\st$ close to the value for which the correlation dimension (plotted in \Figref{inertial}{\bf b}) has a minimum.
-Instead, the collision rate increases substantially $\st$ passes a threshold, and then it decreases only slowly as $\st$ becomes even larger (see \Figref{inertial}{\bf a}).
-In this section we explain this behaviour by comparison to the prediction \eqnref{collision_relvel_moment1}.
-To isolate the caustic contribution we subtract the smooth contribution \eqnref{collision_collrate_ST_finiteSt} from $\widetilde {\cal R}$.
-The result is shown in \Figref{inertial}{\bf c} (since our expression for $b_1$ is only approximate, this subtraction fails when $c_1$ is too small).
-In Ref.~\cite{Gus12} the coefficient $c_1$ was obtained numerically.
-These results are used to calculate \eqnref{Rt0}.
-The result is compared to the caustic part of the ghost-particle approximation in \Figref{inertial}{\bf c}.
-We find that it agrees well when $\ku=1$, but $c_1$ overestimates the caustic contribution to $\widetilde {\cal R}$ somewhat when $\ku$ is very small.
+If the $\st$-dependence of the collision rate were determined by clustering only, it would peak for a value of $\st$ close to the value for which the correlation dimension (plotted in Figs.~\figref{inertial}{\bf b} and~\figref{inertialKu1}{\bf b}) has a minimum.
+Instead, the collision rate increases substantially as $\st$ passes a threshold, and then it decreases only slowly as $\st$ becomes even larger (see Figs.~\figref{inertial}{\bf a} and \figref{inertialKu1}{\bf a}).
+In this section we explain this behaviour using \Eqnref{collision_relvel_moment1}.
+To isolate the caustic contribution we subtract the smooth contribution \eqnref{collision_collrate_ST_finiteSt} from~$\Rt$.
+The result is shown in Figs.~\figref{inertial}{\bf c} and \figref{inertialKu1}{\bf c} (since our expression for $b_1$ and numerical data for~$\Rt$ are only approximate, this subtraction fails when $c_1$ is too small).
+The theory from Refs.~\cite{Gus11b,Gus12,Gus13c} does not determine the factor $c_1$.
+In Ref.~\cite{Gus12} the coefficient $c_1$ was obtained numerically by fitting (\ref{eq:MWB_ansatz}) to numerical results for the first moment $m_1(R)$ of relative velocities as a function of spatial separation and we use these results for $c_1$ to evaluate \eqnref{Rt0}.
+The result is compared to the caustic part of the ghost-particle approximation in \Figref{inertial}{\bf c} for $\ku=0.02$ and in \Figref{inertialKu1}{\bf c} for $\ku=1$.
+We find that it agrees well when $\ku=1$.
+We note that $c_1$ overestimates the caustic contribution to $\Rt$ somewhat when $\ku$ is very small, due to the fact that the approximation of the smooth part is not precise at intermediate Stokes numbers.
+But apart from this inaccuracy Figs.~\figref{inertial}{\bf c} and \figref{inertialKu1}{\bf c} demonstrate that the collision rate is a sum of two contributions, a smooth one and a second one due to caustics.